Harry Vaulkhard: British Touring Car Championship

+Harry qualified ahead of the works Chevrolet drivers at many rounds, but 5th was his best overall finish despite a few front row starts.

+Harry went on to compete in the European Touring Car Championship in 2009, where he was leading the series until 3 laps from the end of the last race in Braga, Portugal, when he left the circuit, resulting in a final finishing position of 4th in the series.

 World Touring Car Championship

 Bamboo and Vaulkhard moved to the World Touring Car Championship in 2010, with Darryl O'Young as teammate.
 At the third round in Monza he scored his and the team's first victory in the Independents' Trophy, as well as a main championship point for 10th overall.
-After the seventh round of the season he was forced to call time on his 2010 campaign due to a lack of funding.
+After the seventh round of the season while leading the Independents championship he was forced to call time on his 2010 campaign due to a lack of funding.
 He will continue to attend WTCC events with the squad and is hopeful of finding the backing to return to racing for the final two rounds at Okayama and Macau.

 Other series

 In 2012 Vaulkhard competed in four races in the 2012 Racecar Euro Series, driving a Chevrolet Impala for Team FJ.
 He also competed in four races in the Golf GTi Championship that year, scoring three podium finishes.
 In 2013 he went on to become the Touch of Mojo Golf GTi Champion.
 In 2014 he signed with Team HARD to race in the VW Cup under the PPCGB.com Racing banner.
+However this never came to fruition, he went on to win a third British title in the Volkswagen cup driving for Team Slide Sports.
 He also raced in the Suzuki Swift Sport Championship at the 2014 British Rallycross Championship final meeting at Croft.

 Since 2011 Vaulkhard has commentated on the World Touring Car Championship for Eurosport.

-Since 2020, Harry has competed within the British rallycross championships after a season of competing in the north east autocross championship which is run by Cramlington and District Motor Club.
+Since 2020, Harry has competed within the British rallycross championships.
+He went on to win the Production 16V Championship in 2021 after a season of competing in the north east autocross championship which is run by Cramlington and District Motor Club.